jxtngx/lightning-lab/README.md

 cd {{ path to clone }}
 {{ create virtual environment using provided files }}
 {{ activate virtual environment }}
-pip install lightning # if using conda pip install -e . pod teardown pod trainer run
+pip install -e .
+pod teardown
+pod trainer run
 ```

-> miniconda (on macOS) is not installing lighting from the provided environment.yml; which is why the above shows a call to `pip install` after activating the `lightning-ai` conda environment

 Once the new Trainer has finished, the app can be viewed by running the following in terminal: